dominicm00/website/posts/going-beyond-the-repl.md

 If we develop a function top-down, we'll generally only have to re-run the last expression.
 This is potentially much more efficient than running a test case from scratch.

-## It's all in the UX
-Technologically, this is not an interesting idea.
-There's no functionality that goes beyond a debugger.
-The point is to develop a UX that encourages a healthier developer workflow.

-How many times have you written an entire function, file, or more before ever running any code?
-How often were you unsure if an expression was correct, but delayed testing it until the function was complete?
-The harder it is to inspect and test code, the longer we will wait until testing it.

-We need to put the value of an expression right in your face, as soon as you write it. **Let's evaluate our code continuously, and show the values of expressions as soon as you type them**.

-As a developer, this makes the feedback between writing and testing code instant.
-There's no explicit action to take to start a test, and so no incentive to wait to test.
-If an expression is incorrect on the given test case, the developer will see that immediately after writing it.

-As a reader, this is a powerful tool for exploring an unfamiliar codebase.
-Learning by example is a powerful tool, and seeing concrete instances of any value lets readers think less abstractly about code.

 ## Parting thoughts
 For decades, our solution to fundamental challenges with programming has been